okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 Provisioning actions can be combined to solve for end-to-end use cases.
 Okta supports these common Provisioning use cases:

-* Provision downstream applications automatically when a new employee joins the company.
+* Provision downstream apps automatically when a new employee joins the company.
-* Update your downstream applications automatically when employee profile attributes change.
+* Update your downstream apps automatically when employee profile attributes change.
-* Remove an employee's access to downstream applications automatically on termination or leave.
+* Remove an employee's access to downstream apps automatically on termination or leave.
-* Link existing downstream application users with Okta users using a one-time import.
+* Link existing downstream apps users with Okta users using a one-time import.

 ## Publish SCIM-based provisioning integrations

 For your customers to use your SCIM provisioning integration with Okta, you need to publish it through the [Okta Integration Network](https://www.okta.com/integrations/).

-After you have built and tested your SCIM application, read through our [Publish an OIN integration](/docs/guides/submit-app-overview/) guide.
+After you have built and tested your SCIM app, read through our [Publish an OIN integration](/docs/guides/submit-app-overview/) guide.

-## Additional background
+## Related resources

-For more information about how to use the Admin Console to set up provisioning in your integration or have additional questions about SCIM, see:
+For more information about how to use the Admin Console to set up provisioning in your integration or have more questions about SCIM, see:

 * [Provision cloud applications](https://help.okta.com/okta_help.htm?id=ext_prov_okta_lcm_user_provision)
 * [SCIM Technical FAQs](/docs/concepts/scim/faqs/)